sammyd/iOS8-day-by-day-book/manuscript/23-photo-extension.md

 In order for the extension to be able to resume an existing edit, then when an edit is completed, it needs to write this `adjustmentData` back to the Photos framework.
-The `PHContentEditingOutput` object has an `adjustmentData` property which you can populate in the `finishContentEditingWithCompletionHandler()`
+The `PHContentEditingOutput` object has an `adjustmentData` property which you can populate in your implementation of the completion method, `finishContentEditingWithCompletionHandler()`:
-method:

     let newAdjustmentData = PHAdjustmentData(formatIdentifier: self.formatIdentifier,
                                           formatVersion: self.formatVersion,